jnozzi/cocoadev.com/markdown/NSToolbarItemSampleCode.md

 you need to set the minSize and maxSize properties of the toolbar item, or else the view won't show up.

-what happens if you set the y value for the maxSize using General/NSHeight?
+what happens if you set the y value for the maxSize using NSHeight?

 I don't know what to tell you - I have almost this exact same code working fine.
 Where is     toolbarExtras coming from?
 How are the autosizing properties of the view set in IB?

 ----

-Is your General/NSView correctly initalized? or connected to its IB counterpart?
-Try General/NSLog on the object to see if it's nil.
+Is your NSView correctly initalized? or connected to its IB counterpart?
+Try NSLog on the object to see if it's nil.

 ----

-General/AutoSize options are default.
+AutoSize options are default.

 ----